Nitronoised/Photographer-Website/README.md

 ## Photographer-s-website

-### A responsive photographer's landing page displays info and portfolio with multiple pages and animations
+### A responsive photographer's landing page displays info, portfolio of pictures
+### Multiple pages and animations on transitions